 As a registered charity, we depend on the financial support of our partners.

-The majority of our funding comes from our partner travel companies and their customers, with charitable trusts also contributing.
+The majority of our funding comes from our partner travel companies and their customers, with charitable trusts and destinations also contributing.

-Here’s a breakdown of our income and charitable expenditure during 2020.
+Below is a breakdown of our income and charitable expenditure during 2021.
 For a full copy of our annual report and accounts, please see the Charity Commission website.

 Breakdown of Charitable Expenditure

 This graph displays the split of our charitable expenditure.
 Our total expenditure represented a year on year decrease of 14%, which was also a 25% reduction against the organisation’s initial 2021 budget.
 This reduction was to better match income levels, to build up some reserves and was the result of careful cost management, including the furloughing of a number of staff.
 Included in the total expenditure therefore is £75,523 for wages that were paid using the job retention scheme.
 Despite the reduction in total expenditure, we continued to fund vital activities that: support tourism actors to plan and develop with destination needs at heart; mitigate the impacts of climate change; support better, more sustainable products; and advocate for change.